[doors burst open to show Rarity carried by the Diamond Dog Boys on a grand piano]

 - Dr. Frank N. Furter's first appearance in The Rocky Horror Picture Show during "Sweet Transvestite".

 - The entrance of Harry Lime in The Third Man is considered to be one of the best entrances of all time.

-- Nicodemus from The Dresden Files does this in Death Masks.
+- Nicodemus does this in Death Masks.
 After hearing a minor character state "There's nothing that anyone can do to hurt me anymore," Nick blows down the wall, steps through with his two Mooks and shadow, and declares "No matter how many times I hear that, it's always a fresh challenge."

 - Harry himself gets in on this in White Night.
 Afer hearing the White Court convene, one vamp states "Who is going to call us to task [for our crimes]?"
 Harry takes this as his cue to blast the door, send in a rolling red carpet of flames, and challenge the vamp to a duel right then and there to the death.
 Quoth Harry, "Damn, there's nothing like a good entrance."

 - Speaking of the White Court, Lara's entrance with her sisters in Turn Coat qualify.
 They show up in a helicopter, which is no big deal.
 But they simply jump out without zip-lines, and casually walk up to the assembled White Council forces.
 In heels.
 Harry laments that if there were any justice in the world, it would have gone in slow-motion so he could have had a subjective eternity to watch.